PhyUnfold-Net: Advancing Remote Sensing Change Detection with Physics-Guided Deep Unfolding: The Proposed Method

 in which $C$ accumulates change-related content and $N$ absorbs nuisance variations in a complementary manner across steps.

-This design is motivated by a physical observation that acquisition noise often appears as locally uncertain mismatch patterns.
-Based on this prior, ICDM designs a $K$-step unfolding process.
-Initialization is set to $C^{0}=\mathbf{0}$ and $N^{0}=D$, so evidence of true change is progressively extracted from a nuisance-dominated starting point during iterative refinement.
-At iteration $k$, we first evaluate the decomposition-consistency residual term
+This design is motivated by the observation that acquisition-induced nuisance often appears as locally uncertain mismatch patterns.
+ICDM therefore performs a $K$-step unfolding process.
+We initialize $C^{0}=\mathbf{0}$ and $N^{0}=D$ and progressively extract change evidence from the initially nuisance-dominated representation.
+At iteration $k$, we define the decomposition residual as

 which quantifies the mismatch between the observed difference map and the current reconstruction.
-Instead of updating the two branches independently, ICDM predicts coupled update directions from their joint context
+Rather than updating the two branches independently, ICDM predicts coupled directions from their joint context:

 Here, $[\cdot]$ denotes channel concatenation, and $\Phi_C,\Phi_N$ are lightweight learnable operators.
-This yields two complementary corrections, including a base update along the predicted directions and a residual reinjection path for unresolved discrepancies in challenging regions:
+The update consists of a base correction along the predicted directions and a residual-reinjection path for unresolved discrepancies:

 The learnable scalars $\alpha_k,\beta_k,\gamma_k$ control step amplitudes, and $\Psi_C,\Psi_N$ are $1{\times}1$ projections.
 To prevent long-horizon drift while preserving fine structures, we first form provisional states using only the base increments: